 Brains continues to support the development of clinical trials worldwide.

-- Prati-Donaduzzi: CBD for advanced phase III clinical trials in refractory epilepsy.
+- Prati-Donaduzzi: Phytochemicals for advanced phase III clinical trials in refractory epilepsy.

 - Brains will continue to research as we launch our own future commercial trials incorporating CROs and other partner pharmaceutical companies.

 **Brains is a supplier of the product in the context of the studies cited, the data from these studies are not available to date, the studies are ongoing and not yet published.

 - University of Sydney, Australia: Randomized clinical trial of phytochemicals for the treatment of alcohol withdrawal, led by Dr. Melissa Benson.